Learning about cannabidiol (CBD) can be confusing, but Cornbread Hemp is here to help break down the basics.

 THC and CBD respond differently to the ECS because they bond to different types of cannabinoid receptors.
 THC tends to bind to CB1 receptors in the brain, while CBD bonds with CB2 receptors elsewhere in the body.
 This is why THC makes people high, whereas CBD affects body health.

-The ECS helps the body maintain homeostasis, or balance, by regulating many body functions such as the immune system, inflammation, and stress response.
+The ECS helps the body maintain homeostasis, or balance, by regulating many body functions.
 The effect produced by all of the cannabinoids working together on the ECS is called the "entourage effect."
 This effect allows the ECS to work at maximum capacity.
 So be sure to choose a full spectrum CBD oil to gain the full benefits from the plant!

 2. Hemp is Different Than Marijuana